petterroea/.dot/README.md

 # .dot
+Hey!

-Configuration files for my linux installations
+This is where i put configuration files i use in my linux installations.